Litre Or Liter – British English vs. American English

 American English

-The spelling “litre” is more common in British English, while “litre” is the preferred spelling in American English.
+The spelling “litre” is more common in British English, while “liter” is the preferred spelling in American English.
 There is no variability or alternative spelling for each English variant in this case; each spelling corresponds to its respective English style.

 • British English: Litre

-• American English: litre
+• American English: Liter

 • She bought a two-litre bottle of soda for the party.